jazoza/architecturality/06_bots_interactions.md

 from Sunday 09.
 July at 17:10 to ???

 ### Monday 10.07.2017
 Changed the state size to 1 in generation of the models.
 Running all 6 bots from 1PM.
+Stopped at midnight.

+### Tuesday 11.07.2017
+Transfered the code for all the bots to one file, where they can be ran together.
+Running from 00h08